The Basics Of Feeding Your Plant Growing Nutrients or Liquid Fertilizer

 The best way to make sure your plants get the NPK ratio you need is to just stick to your feeding schedule.
 Don't try and mix and match your own nutrients at first, as it becomes really complicated really quickly.
 Just make sure your nutrient solution is high in nitrogen and low in phosphorus for the vegetative stage, and low in nitrogen and high in phosphorus for flowering.

 Most likely, you’ll want to look into mixing plant nutrients when your plants are in the pre-flowering stage.
-High phosphorus is good for promoting a successful transition, but flowering nutrients are often too low in nitrogen, and it’s common to see leaves yellowing at the bottom of the plants.
+High phosphorus is good for promoting a successful transition, but flowering indoor plant fertilizers are often too low in nitrogen, and it’s common to see leaves yellowing at the bottom of the plants.
 This is fine as long as the yellowing stays at the bottom, but some growers are uncomfortable with any yellowing.

 You can find companies that sell nutrient solutions designed for the pre-flowering stage specific needs, which is great for beginners who are uncomfortable creating their own mix but want to avoid yellowing.